CN2F: A Cloud-Native Cellular Network Framework: Overview

-\paragraph{Data and Volumes} The \textit{volume} section in the docker-compose file can be translated into the \textit{hostPath} and \textit{mountPath} sections.
-The hostPath is located on the node that the nodeSelector option referred to.
-Also, we used another type of volume named \textit{configMap}.
-There exist some configuration files which should be converted into configMap in the Kubernetes cluster to be used as volume bindings in the modules (see lines 32-41 and 68-72 in Fig.~\ref{fig:mme}).
-Note that to configure the RAN module, it is required to bind the \textit{/dev/bus/usb} path to the eNB container as we use a USRP board connected to the USB 3.0 port.
-Hence, we use the mountPath field in the eNB definition file to bind the aforementioned path to the eNB container.
+The \texttt{volume} section in the docker-compose file can be translated into the \texttt{hostPath} and \texttt{mountPath} sections.
+The \texttt{hostPath} is located on the node that the \texttt{nodeSelector} option refers to.
+Also, we used another type of volume named \texttt{ConfigMap}.
+There exist some configuration files that should be converted into \texttt{ConfigMap} in the Kubernetes cluster to be used as volume bindings in the modules (see \circled{7}).
+Note that to configure the RAN module, it is required to bind the \texttt{/dev/bus/usb} path to the eNB container as we use a USRP board connected to the USB 3.0 port.
+Hence, we use the \texttt{mountPath} field in the eNB definition file to bind the aforementioned path to the eNB container.